Lambda Perturbations of Keplerian Orbits: 2. Theoretical analysis

+and to rewrite the original set of equations~(\ref{eq_motion_1})--(\ref{eq_motion_3}) as a system of six first-order differential equations resolved with respect to the derivatives.
+Keeping only the terms of the same order of smallness as before, we get:

-Despite of the availability of the small ratios, the analytical treatment of set of equations~(\ref{eq_motion_1})--(\ref{eq_motion_3}) is very hard, because the corresponding expansions in terms of the small parameters do not converge.
-The numerical integration is also challenging, because the standard accuracy of representation of the floating-point numbers in a computer is usually insufficient to cover the above-mentioned range of numbers.
+From the formal point of view, the above set of equations is suitable for integration by any standard software.
+However, in practice, such integration turns out to be challenging, because the standard accuracy of representation of the floating-point numbers in a computer is insufficient to cover the realistic range of parameters, discussed in the end of Section~2.2.
 As a result, it is necessary to use a special software for emulation of the high-accuracy arithmetic.

-A detailed numerical analysis of these equations will be published elsewhere; while here we restrict our consideration by a few toy models, where difference between the characteristic scales is not so much as in reality.
-This will help us to reveal the most important features of the resulting motion.
-From here on, it is convenient to take the initial radius of the orbit~$R_0$ as a unit of length.
-Then, the unit of time will be $ c R_0 $ (or just $R_0$ if $ c \equiv 1 $, as in the previous equations).
-The corresponding dimensionless variables, normalized by~$R_0$ and~$ c R_0 $, will be denoted by asterisks.
+A detailed numerical study of the equations~(\ref{eq_dif_x1})--(\ref{eq_dif_x6}) will be published elsewhere; while here we restrict our consideration by a few toy models, where difference between the characteristic scales of the problem is not so much as in reality.
+This will help us to reveal the most important qualitative features of the resulting motion.

+From here on, it is convenient to take the typical initial size of the orbit (\textit{e.g.}, its major semi-axis)~$ R_0 $ as the unit of length.
+Then, the unit of time will be $ R_0 / c $ (or just $ R_0 $ if $ c \equiv 1 $, as in the previous equations).
+The corresponding dimensionless variables, normalized by~$ R_0 $ and~$ R_0 / c $, will be denoted by asterisks.
+Besides, it should be kept in mind that all the quantities used here refer to the Robertson--Walker coordinate system (\textit{i.e.}, co-moving with the cosmological background).
+Therefore, to answer the question of significance of the cosmological influences, we should return back to the measurable coordinates, denoted by primes.